ole00/genesis_wifi_flash_cart_8mbit/README.md

 **How it works electrically:**

-There are 2 flash chips that hold the data of the Genesig game.
+There are 2 flash chips that hold the data of the Genesis game.
 One chip keeps the odd bytes, the other one keeps the even bytes.
 Both of the chips are connected to the address and data bus of the console.
 These chips use 5 Volt logic and require 5V supply which the console provides.
 The WiFi board and its MCU (micro controller) is also connected to the address and data bus of the console, but not directly.
 There are bunch of so called transceivers that provide a 'bridge' between